ralflorent/namefully-dart/README.md

 void main() {
   var name = Namefully('Jon Stark Snow');
+  print(name.public); // Jon S
+  print(name.initials(withMid: true)); // ['J', 'S', 'S']
   print(name.format('L, f m')); // SNOW, Jon Stark print(name.shorten()); // Jon Snow
   print(name.zip()); // Jon S. S.
 }
 ```

+> NOTE: if you intend to use this utility for non-standard name cases such as
+> many middle names or last names, some extra work is required.
+For example,
+> using `Namefully.tryParse()` lets you parse names containing many middle names
+> with the risk of throwing a `NameException` when the parsing is not possible.

 ## `Config` and default values